If you have inflammation around the edges of the eyelids or crusting, itching or discomfort, you may suffer from Blepharitis.

 Blepharitis is a common, long-term, chronic condition characterised by inflammation around the edges of the eyelids.
 The eye condition is one of the most common eye disorders in the UK, affecting people of all ages.

 Another form of the condition is called Anterior blepharitis.
 This is caused by the accumulation of skin flakes and oil along the lid margin in which bacteria begin to flourish.
 These bacteria in turn release irritants into the tears leading to dry eye and inflammation.
-Anterior blepharitis can be associated with common skin conditions such as rosacea and demodicosis.
+Posterior Blepharitis can be associated with common skin conditions such as Rosacea.

 Blepharitis affects people of all ages.